-- 4 An initialization method is called (initDevice) to perform all the operations necessary to configure the infrastructure and initialize the hardware device. - 5-6 Two new asynchronous events are created to represent insertion and removal of the flash memory stick. - 7-9 The FAController class is created.
-It is added as the handler for the two events created in steps 5 and 6. - 10 Setting up the device and registering the factory is shown in detail in Figure
+- 1 The happening (FlashEvent) associated with the flash happening must be created. - 2-3 The (FMSocketController) object is created and added as a handler for FlashEvent. - 4 An initialization method is called (initDevice) to perform all the operations necessary to configure the infrastructure and initialize the hardware device. - 5-6 Two new asynchronous events are created to represent insertion and removal of the flash memory stick. - 7-9 The FAController class is created.
+It is added as the handler for the two events created in steps 5 and 6. - 10 Setting up the device and registering the factory is shown in detail in Figure 12.9.
+It involves registering the FAController object via the static methods in the RawMemoryFactory class and creating and using the JVM-supplied factory to access the memory-mapped I/O registers.

-Figure 12.9: Sequence diagrams showing operations to initialize the hardware device
+Figure 12.8: Sequence diagram showing initialization operations